 Pricing can be found by clicking the button below.

 Driving is conducted Monday through Friday.
 Saturdays are available if we are not teaching classroom courses.
 Most Sundays are not available for driving.
 Most driving days consist of appointments from 7 AM to 7 PM.

 If there is a "holiday specific" course, such as Spring Break Week, the course will run from Sunday to Saturday.

 We do our best to arrange the closest time available for your behind-the-wheel course.
 However, majority of our students are teens in high school and college and the late afternoon appointment times go first and therefore, will have a longer waiting period.

-We are flexible with student schedules and therefore, do not have set course dates like the school system.
-During the school year, afternoon instruction periods after 2:00 pm are our busiest.
+We try to be as flexible as possible with student schedules and therefore, do not have set course dates like the school system.
+However, if the student cannot be available when other teens in the course are then it will make their behind-the-wheel course completion period longer than our typical 2 week period.
+During the school year, afternoon instruction periods from 2:00 pm to 7:00 pm are our busiest.
 Wait periods could be as long as 4 to 6 weeks.